-• Concept of Operations (CONOPS) - CONOPS for processes are developed separately from this document, but use this framework to align the efforts

-• Implementation plan - While this document contains steps for process design work at a high level, it is not meant as a detailed project plan or as an overall ITSM implementation plan
+- A Concept of Operations (CONOPS)-CONOPS for processes are developed separately from this document, but uses this framework to align the efforts - An Implementation Plan While this document contains steps for process design work at a high level, it is not meant as a detailed project plan or as an overall ITSM implementation plan.

 Do not let the number of pages within the DESMF overwhelm you.
 This document is specifically designed to provide as much content as possible, divided into usable and manageable sections.
-We recommend that anyone responsible for leading an ITSM effort or participating in ITSM activities read all of sections 1-5 at a minimum.